Namu-Lee/2024-Compilers/project3/docs/README.md

         input.c:10: error: incompatible return types

     *Please assume that there are no functions without a return statement.
-Also, functions returning struct types do not need to be type checked.*
+Also, struct type functions do not need to be type checked.*

   - If a non-function entity is called: